First Chreun prepares the dye by harvesting the raw ingredients and then chopping them to prepare for boiling.

 Next Chreun dips the cleaned cotton into the heated dye by hand repeatedly (roughly 10+ times).
-She is photographed here standing over the kilm.
+She is photographed here standing over the kiln.

 Now Chreun leaves the cotton in the boiling dye for 3-4 hours.
-The length of time particially determines how rich the color will be!
+The length of time determines how rich the color will become!